Are these programmes acceptable to families and easily scalable?

 Funded by: Innovate UK

-The project focuses on supporting families with young children in the early years sector, providing guidance and encouragement to ensure they stay happy, healthy, and well.
+The project focuses on supporting families with young children in the early years sector, addressing the question directly.

 The UK government spends billions of pounds a year to ensure that all 3 and 4 year olds have access to childcare and early education for 15 hours a week, 38 weeks a year.
 There is ongoing debate about whether (and by how...